isuckatlinux/winpymenu/README.md

 # multipymenu
-Python cli menu for python
+Python cli menu for Linux and Windows

 # Usage
 No external dependencies are required!